Oakland Coliseum: 2020s

 On September 6, 2020, the San Diego Padres and the Athletics played in the warmest game in the Coliseum's history.
 The game was played in 94-degree heat.

 On June 13, 2023, Oakland A's fans organized a "Reverse Boycott" protest against the ownership's poor management of the team and attempts to relocate the franchise to Las Vegas.
 The attendance was 27,759 as the A's won 2–1 against the Tampa Bay Rays.
 Fans chanted protests such as "Sell the Team", "Fisher Sucks", and "Stay in Oakland".

 On June 28, 2023, Domingo Germán of the New York Yankees threw the 24th perfect game in Major League Baseball history, defeating the Oakland Athletics 11–0 at the Coliseum.
 It was the third perfect game in Coliseum history after Dallas Braden in 2010 and Catfish Hunter in 1968.

 The Athletics played their final game at both the Coliseum and in Oakland on September 26, 2024, winning 3–2 against the Texas Rangers in front of a sellout crowd of 46,889 fans.
 The team relocated to Sutter Health Park in the Sacramento area for the 2025 through 2027 seasons, with an option for the 2028 season, until their new permanent home in Las Vegas is completed.

 In March 2025, Major League Cricket announced that it would host nine matches during its 2025 season at the Coliseum, including a season opener between the San Francisco Unicorns and Washington Freedom.
-The field will be adapted for a cricket-specific configuration with 12,000 spectators and a drop-in pitch that was used in the Nassau County Stadium for the 2024 T20 World Cup.
+The field was adapted for a cricket-specific configuration with 12,000 spectators and a drop-in pitch that was used in the Nassau County Stadium for the 2024 T20 World Cup.
+For the 2026 Major League Cricket season, the Coliseum hosted 12 regular season matches, as well as the four-match page playoff and championship match.